mvolkmann/blog/src/dart.md

   var players = ['Mark', 'Tami', 'Amanda', 'Jeremy'];

   PlayerAverage? winner;
-  // Note the use of "async for" to iterate over
+  // Note the use of "await for" to iterate over
   // values in a Stream inside an async function.
   // Only use this when it is certain that the Stream will complete. await for (var result in computeAverageScores(players)) {